 \section{Introduction}

-A common scenario in (astro)particle physics is the following.
-A data sample is described by a point density (in one or more dimensions) which is composed of two or more components.
-The analyst wants to know how many points originate from each component; this number is called the yield.
-If the component \pdfs are known and linearly independent, one can obtain estimates for the yields from an extended maximum-likelihood fit \cite{Barlow:1990vc}, which is based on maximizing the exact likelihood for this problem.

-In their paper from 1993 \cite{Barlow:1993dm}, Barlow and Beeston describe a similar likelihood for the problem of fitting a composite model consisting of binned templates obtained from Monte-Carlo simulation which are fitted to equally binned data.
-In this scenario, the component \pdfs are not available in parametrized form, but are obtained implicitly from simulation.
-Barlow and Beeston give the exact likelihood for this problem, in which the shapes of the templates are not exactly known since the simulated sample is finite.
+Barlow and Beeston \cite{Barlow:1993dm} describe the exact likelihood for the problem of fitting a composite model consisting of binned templates obtained from Monte-Carlo simulation which are fitted to equally binned data.
+In this scenario, the component \pdfs are not available in parameterized form, but are obtained implicitly from simulation.
+The shapes of the templates are not exactly known since the simulated sample is finite.
 Therefore, the value of each template in each bin is a nuisance parameter, constrained through Poisson statistics by the simulated sample.
-Since the likelihood is exact for this case, all proven properties for maximum-likelihood estimates carry over, in particular, one obtains asymptotically correct uncertainty estimates for the yields.

-The exact likelihood has many nuisance parameters, one per bin and component.
-Since the number of bins can be large (especially when the data are multidimensional), Barlow and Beeston describe an algorithm to estimate the nuisance parameters by solving a non-linear equation per bin for a given set of yields, which are thus internally solved.
-The only remaining external parameters are the yields, which are optimized numerically in the unusual way, for example, with the MIGRAD algorithm in MINUIT \cite{James:1975dr}.
+The exact likelihood has many nuisance parameters; one for each component in each bin.
+Since the number of bins can be large (especially when distributions are multidimensional), Barlow and Beeston describe an algorithm to estimate the nuisance parameters implicitly by solving a non-linear equation per bin for a given set of yields.
+Since nuisance parameters are implicitly found, only the yields remain as external parameters, which are found numerically in the usual way, for example, with the MIGRAD algorithm in MINUIT \cite{James:1975dr}.

-Unfortunately, this approach has some drawbacks.
-It was observed by Conway \cite{Conway:2011in} that the finite accuracy of the non-linear solver introduces discontinuities in the log-likelihood that confuses the algorithms employed by MIGRAD.
-This can lead to fits that fail to converge or incorrect uncertainty estimates.
-In addition to this issue, solving a non-linear equation per bin is somewhat computationally expensive.
+This approach is elegant, but also has drawbacks.
+It was observed by Conway \cite{Conway:2011in} that the finite accuracy of the non-linear solver may introduce discontinuities in the likelihood that confuses MIGRAD and similar algorithms.
+This is rarely an issue in practice, but it can lead to fits that fail to converge or fits that produce incorrect uncertainty estimates.
+Furthermore, solving a non-linear equation per bin adds a non-negligible computational cost.